 Admissions officers rely heavily on letters of recommendation, college interviews, and extracurriculars to identify outstanding students.

-This year, Columbia ranks as the second-most difficult school to get into, with a 3.73% acceptance rate for the class of 2026.
-This rate is only slightly lower than the previous year's rate of 3.9%.
+This year, Columbia ranks as the fourth-most difficult school to get into, with a 3.99% acceptance rate for the class of 2026.
+This rate is the same as the previous year's rate.

 Columbia takes a holistic approach to its undergraduate admissions process, assessing each student's unique experiences and background, as well as their academic achievements.
-The university looks at the rigor and variety of classes you took and the grades you earned.
+The university looks at the rigor and variety of classes you have taken and the grades you have earned.